JosueHernandez0000/Powder-XRD-V-A/README.md

 ## 6. Limitations and Areas for Improvement

 ### Current Limitations
-- Peak deconvolution may fail if data is too noisy (usually the case in low intensity peaks)
+- Peak deconvolution may fail if data is too noisy or peak is too close to the noise level (usually the case in low intensity peaks)
-- Handling of very closely spaced peaks (less than instrument resolution) can be challenging.
+- Handling closely spaced peaks (less than instrument resolution) can be challenging.
 - Limited support for asymmetric or skewed peaks outside of Pseudo-Voigt modeling.

 ### Potential Enhancements

-- Let the user fine tune parameters of the analysis
+- Let the user fine-tune parameters of the analysis

 ---